DavidRandallPeters/3DModeling/3D_002_Substance.md

 <br><br>

 That's it for today.
-Tune in next time when we export our textures and maps and iset them up within both Unity and Unreal.
+Tune in next time when we export our textures and maps and set up our 3D game asset within both Unity and Unreal.

 <br><br>